jusgou/BC_Project_1/README.md

 # The Human Robot
 #
 ## SCOPE: Building investment options based on historical trends and benchmarks.
-## We provide a robo-advisory dashboard
+### We provide a robo-advisory dashboard
-## description: Investment portfolio builder that allows flexibility in portfolio distribution (ratio)
+### description: Investment portfolio builder that allows flexibility in portfolio distribution (ratio)
-## Benchmarking of portfolio
+### Benchmarking of portfolio
-## Robo-advisory dashboard
+### Robo-advisory dashboard
-## Feature: Forecasting portfolio performance on catastrophic situations leading to extreme volatility (Sharpe Ratio)
+### Feature: Forecasting portfolio performance on catastrophic situations leading to extreme volatility (Sharpe Ratio)
+### Create a slider that allows a user to choose how many years of history they would like to incorporate into their projections (more history = more accuracy for their predictions.
 ##
 ### ADDITIONAL NOTES:
 ### Add flexibility